Typhoid feverEnteric fever

-The bacteria that cause typhoid fever -- S. typhi -- spread through contaminated food, drink, or water.
-If you eat or drink something that is contaminated, the bacteria enter your body.
-They travel into your intestines, and then into your bloodstream, where they can get to your lymph nodes, gallbladder, liver, spleen, and other parts of your body.
+S. typhiis spread through contaminated food, drink, or water.
+If you eat or drink something that is contaminated with the bacteria,the bacteria enter your body.
+They travel into your intestines, and then into your blood.
+The bacteria travel through the blood to your lymph nodes, gallbladder, liver, spleen, and other parts of the body.

 Some people with typhoid fever develop a rash called "rose spots," which are small red spots on the abdomen and chest.